CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 ### Discord

 We're using Discord for communication during the event!
-You can use it ask for help
+You can use it ask for help with your project, post memes, etc.

 #### Bot

 We have a handy bot called `Susan Inc Haylie TSR Vel Vickery`!
 They have many handy features like:

 * Adding ideas to ideas.covhack.org! (`!idea YOUR IDEA HERE`)
 * Cat pictures! (`!cat`)
 * Shibe pictures! (`!shibe`)